mcdowellalex/masters-dissertation/README.md

+**please note that the Azure resources and therefore the website are no longer up**

 ## Plant Monitoring System
 This folder contains all the test and source files for Pi system that is used to monitor the plants.